redbrick/open-governance/events/2024-2025/semester2/CS Ball.md

 ## Summary

-Good attendance.
-3 course meal.
-Nice photographer.
-Ran until ~2am.
+Good attendance for the event between the 3 universities.
+3 course meal was provided and the staff were all very professional.
+Photographer was very involved and enthusiastic.
+Awards were given out for the best dressed boy, girl and couple.
+The event ran until ~2am.

 ## Contact